SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 **If using this option on consensus sequences**: The tissueWell data must be part of the document names.
 If it is not, follow the :ref:`Batch_rename-link` instructions to add this information to the document names.

-**If using this option on assembly files**: The tissueWell data must be part of the trace file of origin document names.
+**If using this option on contig files**: The tissueWell data must be part of the trace file of origin document names.

 Once all documents have the tissueWell in their name, highlight documents to be annotated that belong to a single plate only.